 On top of this, the Curzon building houses an extensive Law library, with books covering every aspect of Law history.

 Dr Nwanneka Ezechukwu holds a PhD in law from the University of Nottingham.
 Her thesis focused on consumer protection in innovative payment services, particularly mobile payments.
-She also holds an LLM (with distinction) in International Commercial Law from Cardiff University.
+Her doctorate was awarded without corrections.